manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 * Static builds are not supported.
 * The platform-specific executable (`indexer` on Linux, `indexer.exe` on Windows) must be in the same directory as the running `searchd` executable.
 Manticore Search resolves only that sibling path and does not search `PATH`.
 Use the executable from the same installation as `searchd` to ensure compatibility.
 If it is absent, unreadable, or cannot be started, only bulk import fails; normal startup and regular insertion remain available.

+The assisted loader uses the `csvpipe` source.
+Its command defaults to `/bin/cat` on Linux and `-` on Windows, where `-` reads from the indexer's standard input.
+Set `INDEXER_RT_BULK_CSV_PIPE_COMMAND` in the `searchd` environment to override only this command.
+The override does not select another source or feed; the command must work with the platform's input feed and pass CSV rows to the indexer.
+An unsupported command causes the assisted load to fail.

 <!-- intro -->
 ### Bulk insert examples
 ##### SQL: